timbrel/GitSavvy/docs/branch_mgmt.md

 #### Diff history of selected and active branches (`H`)

-A scratch view will be opened, showing the commit diff between the selected branch and the active branch.
-Hitting `Enter` will open a panel where you can choose to `show commit`, `Checkout commit`,  `Cherry-pick commit` and `Refresh`.
-Refresh is also available by pressing `r`.
+A scratch view will be opened, showing the log between the selected branch and the active branch.

 #### Toggle display of remote branches (`e`)